 Material donated goods (other than foods) are recorded at their fair market value at the time of the donation.
-When a fair value can be reasonably estimated and when the donated goods would otherwise have been purchased.
-Fair value would be estimated using market or appraisal values at the date of the donation.
+When a fair market value can be reasonably estimated and when the donated goods would otherwise have been purchased, fair market value would be estimated using market or appraisal values at the date of the donation.

-The Charitable Organization receives significant volume of food products from its food bank network through the Mississauga Food Bank, grocery retailers, and independent stores.

-The volume of food products acquired and distributed was 857,920 pounds (2015: 670,724 pounds) with a value of \$2.50 per pound (research commissioned by Food Banks Canada which has determined \$2.50 per pound as a national measure for the value of food donations).
+The Charitable Organization receives a significant volume of food products from its food bank network through the Mississauga Food Bank, grocery retailers, and independent stores.
+The volume of food products acquired and distributed was 1,152,360 pounds (2016: 857,920 pounds) with a value of \$2.50 per pound (research commissioned by Food Banks Canada which has determined \$2.50 per pound as a national measure for the value of food donations).

-These donated food products are not reflected in the financial statements as their fair value can not be reasonably estimated.
+These donated food products are not reflected in the financial statements as their fair market value cannot be reasonably estimated.